My Two Favorite People: Reception

-"My Two Favorite People" first aired on Cartoon Network on May 5, 2010.
-The episode was watched by 1.65 viewers, and scored a 1.1/2 percent Nielsen household rating, meaning that it was seen by 1.2 percent of all households and 2 percent of all households watching television at the time of the episode's airing.
+"My Two Favorite People" first aired on Cartoon Network on May 3, 2010.
+The episode was watched by 1.65 million viewers, and scored a 1.1/2 percent Nielsen household rating, meaning that it was seen by 1.2 percent of all households and 2 percent of all households watching television at the time of the episode's airing.
 The episode first saw physical release as part of the eponymous 2011 DVD, Adventure Time: My Two Favorite People, which included 12 episodes from the series' first two seasons.
 It was later re-leased as part of the complete first season DVD in July 2012.

 Critically, the episode was well-received.
 It was later nominated for a 2010 Emmy Award for Short-format Animation, although the episode did not win.

 The DVD release that the episode lent its namesake to was mostly well-received by critics, although several reviewers were slightly displeased at the apparent randomness of the episodes included.
 Francis Rizzo III of DVD Talk complimented the release, calling it a "short random assortment, presented in good quality" that "is fun to watch and might satisfy younger fans".
 However, he noted that, because full season collections were on their way, "you may want to [rent it] for now."
 Matt Fowler of IGN awarded it a 7 out of 10 rating, denoting a "good" release.
 He was complimentary towards the manner in which the episodes were presented, but felt that the releases extras—simple character information slides—were "of little interest to anyone".
 Ultimately, Fowler concluded that "this DVD is still a great way to introduce Adventure Time to those who haven't seen it and haven't yet experienced the shared joy".